 Your big day will start with a quick and simple eyesight test.
 Remember those “show me, tell me” questions you revised for?
 Great—you’ll be asked one of them before you get into the car and the other whilst you’re driving.
 You’ll then move onto the independent driving section.
-This part is simple enough—you just have to follow directions using a sat nav.
+This part is simple enough—most learners will take driving tests with a sat nav, wherein you'll need to follow the directions it gives.
 Alternatively, you might be one of the 20% of learners asked to use traffic signs instead.
 In addition, you’ll be tested on these manoeuvres:

 In all, it should take only 40 minutes.
 If you pass your test, you’ll send off for your new licence and you’ll get that all-important test pass certificate.
 If you fail, it’s not the end of the world.
 You’ll just be given a feedback sheet letting you know where you went wrong.
 You don’t have to worry about getting back home at the end—your instructor will drive you back.

 As we’ve said, it’s not the end of the world if you fail your test.
 While this might sound heartless, you should be aware that we’ve helped hundreds of students pass their tests.
 Some of them do it on their first try and others have to do it a few times.
 Practice makes perfect, and we’re determined to help you no matter what.
 You might also want to avoid the top 5 reasons people failed their driving test in 2016/17!